kunalshah/dynamodb-local/README.md

 # README

-DynamoDb Local that persists data as single file.
+Container Image of DynamoDb Local that persists data to single file.

-If this docker image is useful to you, please consider giving it a star on [GitHub](https://github.com/kunalshah/dynamodb-local) and/or [DockerHub](https://hub.docker.com/r/kunalshah/dynamodb-local)
+If it is useful to you, please consider giving it a `Star` on [GitHub](https://github.com/kunalshah/dynamodb-local) and/or [DockerHub](https://hub.docker.com/r/kunalshah/dynamodb-local)

+---

 ## Why use this image

-- [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory so data doesn't persist and currently there's no option to configure it.
-Whereas, this image allows data persistence between container restart and/or container removal.
+- This image persists data and it can be read again after container restart or removal, whereas [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local) is in-memory and currently there's no option to configure it.
 - About 80 MB smaller than [Amazon provided container image of DynamoDb Local](https://hub.docker.com/r/amazon/dynamodb-local)
 - [Source code](https://www.github.com/kunalshah/dynamodb-local) of this Docker image is available.
 See [Dockerfile](https://github.com/kunalshah/dynamodb-local/blob/main/Dockerfile).